 This “wonder spice” is a derivative of turmeric and promotes brain and joint health in aging basset hounds.
 Some studies have suggested that turmeric can provide nearly the same pain relief as a NSAID drug.
 Lastly, curcumin is also known for its possible anti-tumor properties and in helping to support dental health.

-6. CBD Oil for Your Senior Basset Hound’s Pain & Inflammation
+6. Hemp Oil for Your Senior Basset Hound’s Pain & Inflammation

 7. Fiber for Your Senior Basset Hound’s Digestive Health